 Preheat the oven to 180°C / 356°F.

-Bake the cake for approx. 40-45 minutes until the top gets golden brown.
+Bake the cake for 30-35 minutes or until the top is golden brown.

 Let it cool in the pan.

-Wait until the chocolate sets, then you can cut into small pieces using a sharp knife dipped into hot water.
+Wait until the chocolate sets, then you can cut the cake into small pieces using a sharp knife dipped into hot water.